PropTechTools/PTT-API-Solutions/ptt-mikro-api.md

   * possible values: `< "true" | "false" | "">`

 * data
-  * returns row data to visualise points of interests on which the text is based
+  * returns row data to visualise points of interests on which the text is based on
   * possible values: `< "true" | "false" | "">`

 ### Useful Documents: